lyndskg/passion-projects/README.md

 2. [phish-filibusterer](https://github.com/lyndskg/phish-filibusterer)
     - anti-phishing software. fuck zelle scams. gonna prevent them from happening (legally), but if it does: gonna get them back (legally), report them (legally), and penalize them (legally).
 4. [your-pw-sucks](https://github.com/lyndskg/your-pw-sucks)
-    - use John the Ripper and other password crackers based on canonical common/vulnerable password lists
+    - use John the Ripper and other password crackers based on canonical common/vulnerable password lists to try and crack users' password(s) based on user-provided info
+       - if password is crackable, guarantee that it will be safely disposed of; suggest far safer ones that are way better than Apple's random ass strong passwords
     - incorporate regex??
 6. [snoopy](https://github.com/lyndskg/snoopy)
     - tracks any and all history once ML-trained alien keystroke is detected
+    > - Recognizes and sets default  Keystrokes for default users
+    > - starts recording keystroke pattern once unusual data begins occuring
+    > - fine-tunes its model any time a statistically similar keystroke is used from that point on
+    > - finalizes on 2nd alien keystroke and tells default user and allows them to name the alien keystroke after alien.
+    > - Captures data of all this to prove to alien
 8. [third-eye](https://github.com/lyndskg/third-eye)
     - buzzword-activated camcorder for macOS